Why Muslin Belongs in Your Refrigerator, Pantry or Larder

 Why India, Turkey, or Egypt for cotton?

-First, both the EU and the U.S. which seem like great options for organic cotton muslin - aren’t.
-The EU has several great small production producers of organic cotton particularly in Greece, Spain and Italy but their scale is niche and none (that I’m aware of) produce organic cotton for muslin commercially at scale.
-The U.S. also has production of organic cotton from Texas, California and patches of the South East but concentration is on organic cotton for the apparel market.
-Now, you can find it.
-It’ll be small batch, rural production.
-But, unless you have found the narwhal of muslin in the EU or U.S. - rare, elusive, and almost mythical - you can assume your organic muslin “Made in the EU or U.S.” means it has woven and finished there of organically grown cotton from elsewhere.
+First, both the EU and the U.S. which seem like great options for organic cotton muslin - aren’t necessarily.
+The EU has several excellent small producers of organic cotton, particularly in Greece, Spain and Italy, but their scale is niche.
+As far as I’m aware, at the time of this posting, none produce organic cotton at a commercial scale for mass consumer use.
+The U.S. also has production of organic cotton from Texas, California and patches of the South East but concentration is on organic cotton for the apparel market not for muslin cloth.

 Of India, Turkey and Egypt, these regions are renowned for their high-quality, long-staple cotton, which is softer, stronger, and more durable.
 It’s also where some of the world’s finest muslin has been woven for centuries.
 By choosing cotton from these areas, you’re not just getting a superior product—you’re supporting traditions that have stood the test of time.
+And, yes, there are other large countries with production of cotton, but their origins, pesticide use and labor practices cannot necessarily nor readily be independently verified and trusted to be accurate.

 WHY MUSLIN TRANSFORMS YOUR PANTRY & LARDER